*** DRAFT ***

 2. Features

 1. One or the other of ORIGIN or REPLICA may be of the form "USER@HOST:PATH".
 The other is just a simple PATH.
-This utility causes REPLICA to be a copy of ORIGIN.
+This utility causes REPLICA to become a copy of ORIGIN.

 1. If REPLICA does not already exist, it is created.